Resume Tips

 5. Keep It Concise and Well-Structured

-Be sure that your resume is short with short paragraphs and organizing information into sections using appropriate headings.
-Employ bold, italics or other fonts to emphasize important details, but don’t overwhelm readers with overly complicated formatting.
+It is important to ensure that your resume is concise by using brief sentences and dividing your the information into sections that have appropriate headings.
+Make use of bold and italics to emphasize the most important information, but do not overwhelm readers with overly complicated formatting.

 6. Proofread for Errors